LKirst/lie-esl/checklists/LK_Checklist_PersuasiveEssay_A2.md

 # Checklist: Persuasive Essay (A2, v1.2.0)

-## Time

-- [ ] You were able to finish writing the text in 20-25 min.

 ## Planning

 - [ ] You made a writing plan.
 The plan includes notes (not full sentences) for the introduction and the main body.